 We’re still on our trip, and this is coming to you via satellite from our ship in the straits of Magellan off the coast of So.
 America.
 I’ve never ceased to be amazed by technology even though I’ve spent my entire career in the computer business.

 I’m really looking forward to seeing what you’ve done with the books…. sounds terrific!
 And I’ll be delighted to sign the copy of the 10th Anniversary issue and send it back to you.

 What is still hard to believe, and is a clear demonstration of Mike’s kindness and professionalism, is that he actually put my name on all the updated Nibble DVD labels!

 By this point, I was already starting to recognize just how thoughtful and special Mike was.
 So I was inspired to email him and say, “Thanks for your generosity and if I may say so – your friendship.
 The Apple II was a magical time, and I’m feeling quite blessed with the opportunity to ‘meet’ you and give back more to our small community.”
-He replied (somewhat ironically on Valentine’s Day):
+Somewhat ironically, Mike replied on Valentine’s Day:

 From: Mike Harvey